-The fair value of financial assets, included in the Statement of Financial Position represents the Scheme's maximum exposure to credit risk in relation to those assets.
+The fair value of financial assets, included in the statement of financial position represents the Scheme's maximum exposure to credit risk in relation to those assets.
 Funds SA is the Scheme's only significant exposure to any individual counterparty or industry.
 The credit risk is monitored by Funds SA through ongoing reviews of the investment managers.

-The Scheme does not have any assets which are past due or impaired and there is no concentration of credit risk.
+The Scheme does not have any assets which are past due or impaired and there is no concentration of credit risk other than Funds SA.